cert-manager/testing-addons/cm-ingress/README.md

 [Ingress NGINX Controller](https://kubernetes.github.io/ingress-nginx/deploy/#quick-start) will be installed by default.

-An `Issuer` named `selfsigned-issuer` in default `ingress-demo` namespace will be created that can issue CA certs named `selfsigned-ca-tls` in the namespace.

 An `Issuer` named `ingress-issuer` in default `ingress-demo` namespace will be created that can issue certificates to ingress.

+> Note: by default, the type of `ingress-issuer` is `ACME`, you need to configure your own `acme_email`.
+If you only test it in the local Kubernetes environment, you can set `issuer_type = "SelfSignedCA"` and `controller.service.type = "ClusterIP"`.

 An `Ingress` named `cm-testing-ingress` in default `ingress-demo` namespace will be created that will use a tls certificate issued by `ingress-issuer`.

 ## Dependencies Graph

-Terragrunt is used to ensure the correct order of dependency installation, i.e that cert-manager `ClusterIssuer` is not created before installing cert-manager.
+Terragrunt is used to ensure the correct order of dependency installation, i.e that cert-manager `Issuer` is not created before installing cert-manager.
 See dependency graph below:

 ![image](graph.svg)